-The next meeting of the Alsace Township Heritage Society will be held on Wednesday, October 25, 2017 at 6:30 pm at Zion Spies Lutheran Church located at 310 Spies Church Road, Reading, PA.
+The next meeting of the Alsace Township Heritage Society will be held on Wednesday, November 29, 2017 at 6:30 pm at the Alsace Township Municipal Building.
 We also need someone who can serve as the Heritage Society’s Treasurer.
 Please think about volunteering your time for the future of those who are yet to come.
 Bring your ideas and photos!
-See you on October 25th!
+See you on November 29th!

 Len Jones’s – Garage, motel, and luncheonette.

 Guess the location…hint…you can still get gasoline there!

 On December 2, 1744, almost thirty-two years before the Revolutionary War, our forefathers petitioned the court of quarter sessions to establish a township.